Guinea's opposition leader suspends talks with government

 “They can’t attack us like this, fire tear gas at us, allow thugs to throw stones at us and expect us to go along with it,” Diallo said.
 “For now, the UFDG is suspending its participation in the dialogue.”

-The government said the violence had been provoked by youths from Diallo’s own neighborhood.
+The government said the violence had been provoked by youths from Diallo’s own neighbourhood.

 Other members of the opposition coalition said they would meet to decide whether to follow Diallo’s lead and withdraw from the negotiations.